Five best essential oils to improve your mood

 Uplifting essential oils

-Bergamot has a really beautiful aroma that can help lift the clouds of depression and focus the mind.
+Bergamot has a really beautiful aroma that can help lift our mood and focus the mind.
 Look for ‘bergapten-free’ on the label as this will have had certain compounds removed which may cause skin sensitivities.

 Mandarin essential oil is used by aromatherapists as a general tonic to help with stress and tension and has a delightfully cheering fragrance.
 You can also add it to massage blends to help boost circulation and reduce water retention.

 Lavender, with its comforting, soothing scent, is perhaps the most useful of all essential oils and definitely a must for the first-aid box.
 It has a gentle balancing action which is reputed to be able to either calm or stimulate depending on what is needed.
 Lavender oil has so many uses, as it also antiseptic, which makes it the perfect ingredient for a relaxing, cleansing facial steam.

 Lemon essential oil has a wonderfully zesty, sharp and refreshing aroma and is a traditional antiseptic and purifier.
 It is also useful for helping to clear blemished skin – add a few drops to a bowl of hot water and then put your face over it while you take slow deep breaths.